StarpTech/bootme/README.md

 BootMe is no replacement for Gulp, we use Gulp e.g in `bootme-template` to manipulate files and replace them with the orginal content.

 ### What's the difference between BootMe and Grunt ?
 [Grunt](https://gruntjs.com) is more similiar to BootMe as Gulp because in Grunt you have a sequential execution order of you tasks.
 Grunt don't rely on streams you can do everything inside a task but Grunt don't respect transactionality, a task can fail or another task can succeed.
 Therefore grunt don't provide an easy way to handle errors or hooks into specific lifecycle events.
-Another big difference in related to the technology is that BootMe is written in ES7.
+Another big difference related to the technology is that BootMe is written in ES7.
 You can have fun!

 ### Can I define my pipeline in a JSON file?